Skip to content

-The Power of Choice: Julianne Allen’s Advocacy for Respect and Rights at CVNQuinte
+Julianne’s Advocacy for Respect and Rights at CVNQuinte

-Julianne (Julie) Allen is a passionate advocate, educator, and former board member of CVNQuinte—an organization dedicated to ensuring that people receiving support have the power of choice.
+Julianne (Julie) is a passionate advocate, educator, and former board member of CVNQuinte—an organization dedicated to ensuring that people receiving support have the power of choice.
 But Julie is not just an advocate in name; she is also a person who receives services from CVNQuinte, bringing a lived experience that informs her work and fuels her mission.

 Her book, This Is How I Want to Be Treated, is a powerful guide that lays out the “rights and responsibilities of people receiving support”, as well as the expectations for support workers and agencies.
 At its core, her book and her advocacy are about one thing: choice.